0xcross24/aws-cloud-pracititioner/Chapter 01: Introduction.md

 2. Efficiency - Resource constraint on hardware servers.
 Virtual servers can be divided into multiple instances onto a physical server running a hypervisor.
 This avoids having the server become overloaded or overused

 # Cloud Platform Models
-There are different types of cloud services.
+There are different types of cloud services:
 1. Infrastructure as a Service (IaaS)
 2. Platform as a Service (PaaS)
 3. Software as a Service (SaaS)